-Allow everything apart from certain webpages – Some webpages on your website may not be suitable to show in search engine results and you can block individual pages as well using the robots.txt file.
-Webpages that you may wish to block could be your terms and conditions page, a page which you want to remove quickly for legal reasons or a page with sensitive information on which you don’t want to be searchable (remember that people can still read your robot.txt file even if you aren’t directing them there from search engines.
-Also, the pages will still be seen by some scrupulous crawler bots):
+Allow everything apart from certain webpages – Some webpages on your website may not be suitable to show in search engine results and you can block these individual pages as well using the robots.txt file.
+Webpages that you may wish to block could be your terms and conditions page, any page which you want to remove quickly for legal reasons, or a page with sensitive information which you don’t want to be searchable.
+Remember that people can still read pages that are disallowed by robot.txt file even if you aren’t directing them there from search engines.
+Also, the pages will still be seen by some scrupulous crawler bots:

 # Disallowed Web Pages

-Allow everything apart from certain patterns of URLs – Lastly you may have an awkward pattern of URLs which you may wish to disallow, one’s which may be nicely grouped into a certain sub-directory.
-Examples of URL patterns you may wish to block might be internal search result pages, left over test pages from development or 2nd, 3rd, 4th etc. pages of an ecommerce category page:
+Allow everything apart from certain patterns of URLs – Lastly, you may have an awkward pattern of URLs which you may wish to disallow, one’s which may be nicely grouped into a certain sub-directory.
+Examples of URL patterns you may wish to block might be internal search result pages, leftover test pages from development, or pages after the first page of an ecommerce category page:

 # Disallowed URL Patterns

 Putting it all together

-Clearly you may wish to use a combination of these methods to block off different areas of your website, the key things to remember are:
+Clearly, you may wish to use a combination of these methods to block different areas of your website.
+The key things to remember are:

 - The star symbol (*) substitutes for any character or number of characters

 - The dollar symbol ($) signifies the end of the URL, without using this for blocking file extensions you may block a huge number of URLs by accident

-- The URLs are case sensitive matched so you may have to put in both caps and non-caps versions to capture all
+- The URLs are case sensitive matched so you may have to put in both caps and non-cap versions to capture all

 - It can take search engines several days to a few weeks to notice a disallowed URL and remove it from their index

-- The “User-agent” setting allows you to block certain crawler bots or treat them differently if needed, a full list of user agent bots can be found here which replace the catch-all star symbol (*)
+- The “User-agent” setting allows you to block certain crawler bots or treat them differently if necessary, a full list of user agent bots can be found here to replace the catch-all star symbol (*).